 The court also looks at the following when making a child support award:

 Child support can be obtained retroactively, in the event the responsible parent was not previously ordered or a party to the original support order.
 Our attorneys can also pursue situations when support payments are still required, even after the death of the responsible parent.
-If you were never married to the father of your child, our Forth Worth child support lawyers can assist with a paternity action to establish legal responsibility for payment of child support.
+If you were never married to the father of your child, our Fort Worth child support lawyers can assist with a paternity action to establish legal responsibility for payment of child support.

 Additional child support resources: